bazel-contrib/rules_nodejs/docs/esbuild.md

 <h4 id="esbuild-args">args</h4>

-(*List of strings*): A list of extra arguments that are included in the call to esbuild
+(*List of strings*): A list of extra arguments that are included in the call to esbuild.
+    $(location ...) can be used to resolve the path to a Bazel target.

 Defaults to `[]`